What does a National Trust membership cost in 2026?

 “Prices for a child’s entry can be upwards of £8 and adults at least £12, so the savings we make on a year’s membership are huge.
 We love it.”

-As you’ll see from the table below, it’ll take a significant amount of time to get your money’s worth out of a National Trust lifetime membership.
-As a result, a lifetime membership is probably going to be far too big an investment for anyone looking to save money in the short term.
+As you’ll see from the table below, it’ll take a significant amount of time to get your money’s worth out of a National Trust Lifetime membership.
+This is probably going to be far too big an investment for anyone looking to save money in the short term.

 Membership type